sirisian/ecmascript-types/examples/typechallenges.md

 **Constraints versus checks.** These challenges are stated as generic *aliases* with constraints (`MyPick<T, K extends keyof T>`), and the builders are *functions*, so a bad argument is a thrown `TypeError` at the call rather than a constraint violation at the declaration.
 The two are not far apart: when a builder appears in a signature, the computed constraint form (`<T, K: keysOf(T)>`) restores the declaration-site check, and the thrown message is available in both cases.
 What the builder gives up is being checkable before its arguments are known; what it gains is saying which property was missing.

-**Where TypeScript wins, or draws.** Concat, Push, and Unshift: three of a hundred and thirty, and all three the same win.
+**Where TypeScript wins, or draws.** Concat, Push, and Unshift: three of a hundred and ninety, and all three the same win.
 Variadic tuple spread is purpose-built syntax, `[U, ...T]` says it in six characters, and no reflection call will be shorter.
 Two more are honest draws.
 Absolute (529) stringifies and strips a minus in both languages, because the challenge specifies a string result and neither is doing arithmetic.
 AnyOf (949) is the more interesting one: truthiness is a property of values, but the challenge has no values, so the falsy set is enumerated by hand either way and all that differs is `.some` against recursion.
 When a problem is genuinely about types rather than about values wearing types, the two models converge, and that is worth knowing about the ones where they do not.
 The far end of the same scale is MinusOne (2257), where the encoding costs five helper types, a digit lookup table, and three passes over a reversed string to compute `n - 1`, and buys no range for the trouble, since the input literal is a float64 in both languages before either solution starts.

 Arithmetic is now the document's largest single theme, and it is worth collecting: MinusOne subtracts one with a digit table and three string passes; FlattenDepth (3243) counts depth with a tuple whose length is the counter; Fibonacci (4182) carries three tuple accumulators and performs addition by concatenating lists whose lengths are the operands; Chunk (4499) and Fill (4518) each keep a tuple counter as private loop state, and Fill additionally threads a boolean latch because there is nowhere to put a local; GreaterThan (4425) compares two numbers by searching for their digits inside `'0123456789'`.
 Construct Tuple (7544) builds a tuple by recursing once per element, Number Range (8640) produces a range by counting a tuple to `H`, counting another to `L`, and subtracting the two sets, and Count Element Number To Object (9989) stores every count as a tuple in a `Record`, increments with `[...R[F], 0]`, and converts back with `R[K]['length']` at the end.
-Nine challenges, one cause.
 Triangular number (27152) sums one to `n` by concatenating the running total onto itself as a list, so `Triangular<100>` builds a five-thousand-element tuple to hold `5050`.
 Tower of Hanoi (30430) counts its rings with `Acc extends '🇺🇦'[]`, one Ukrainian flag per level, which is both the friendliest thing in the repository and the clearest statement of the problem: when the element type of your counter can be a flag emoji, the counter is not a number.
-And Pascal's triangle (30958) represents every number in the triangle as a tuple of that many `unknown`s, sums them with `[...H, ...H2]`, and converts the whole triangle back with a `Lengths` pass at the end; the author's own comment says it plainly: *"I use tuples so I can easily sum them."* Twelve challenges, one cause.
-The builder answers are `n - 1`, `d - 1`, a `for` loop, `slice`, `i >= start && i < end`, `a > b`, `Array.from({ length: n })`, `Array.from({ length: high - low + 1 })`, a `Map` with `+ 1`, `n * n`, `n * (n + 1) / 2`, and `prev[j - 1] + prev[j]`.
+And Pascal's triangle (30958) represents every number in the triangle as a tuple of that many `unknown`s, sums them with `[...H, ...H2]`, and converts the whole triangle back with a `Lengths` pass at the end; the author's own comment says it plainly: *"I use tuples so I can easily sum them."* And String to Number (300) is the one that says it out loud: to parse `'27'` you implement positional decimal notation, with a nine-entry lookup table whose entries spread the operand that many times, a multiply-by-ten built out of a multiply-by-five and a multiply-by-two because there is no ten-entry row, and a place-value recursion down the string.
+The hard tier adds four more and does not soften them.
+Binary to Decimal (6141) is Horner's method with `[...R, ...R]` for the doubling, so `'11111111'` builds a 255-element tuple.
+Two Sum (8804) enumerates every permutation of the array to reach the quadratically many pairs, because the two loop constructs available are "peel a tuple" and "distribute a union", and permuting is how you turn the first into the second.
+FizzBuzz (14080) writes divisibility-by-three as a type that removes three elements from a tuple's end until it empties, then writes it again with five `unknown`s, because you cannot pass the three.
+And Maximum (9384) is the plainest of all: to find the largest of `[1, 20, 200, 150]` it counts a tuple up from zero to two hundred, deleting each number from the union as it passes, and needs `Equal` to notice when one member is left.
+BitwiseXOR (30575) and Binary Addition (32532) close the column out at the bit level, the latter with eight type parameters, five of which its author marked `// Internals` because they are locals with nowhere to live, and a `NumOfOne` that counts set bits by filtering a tuple and taking its length, called twice because the first result cannot be reused.
+And then the extreme tier states the conclusion outright. **Sum (476) and Multiply (517) are `+` and `*`**, they are rated extreme, and they are eighty-six and seventy-one lines.
+Every technique this document has catalogued is in them: digit tables, per-digit carry propagation, `PadWithZeroes` to align the operands, `TrimZeros` to clean up after, a nine-by-nine multiplication table, long multiplication accumulating partial products with trailing zeros for place value.
+The work is good and correct.
+Both signatures take `string | number | bigint` and return a string, which is the tell: the subject is the representation, not the operation, because the answers are for numbers too large to be a `number`.
+JavaScript shipped `BigInt` in 2020.
+Twenty-three challenges, one cause, and the last two are the ones to remember.
+Sort (741) decides `7 <= 9` by building a seven-element tuple and a nine-element tuple and peeling them in lockstep, once per comparison, from scratch.
+And Subtract (7561) is `-`, rated extreme, three lines.
+The builder answers are `n - 1`, `d - 1`, a `for` loop, `slice`, `i >= start && i < end`, `a > b`, `Array.from({ length: n })`, `Array.from({ length: high - low + 1 })`, a `Map` with `+ 1`, `n * n`, `n * (n + 1) / 2`, `prev[j - 1] + prev[j]`, `Number(s)`, `parseInt(s, 2)`, `a + b === target`, `v % 3 === 0`, `Math.max`, `[...x].map((c, i) => c === y[i] ?
+'0' : '1')`, `carry = sum >> 1`, `BigInt(a) + BigInt(b)`, `BigInt(a) * BigInt(b)`, `.sort((a, b) => a - b)`, and `m - s`.
 This proposal's value generics make the arithmetic that the tuple encodings simulate available directly, and the encodings are not a failure of the people writing them; they are what a type language without numbers requires.

 Two genuine taxes on the builder are worth recording against all this.
 FlipArguments (3196) reverses a parameter list, and parameter records carry an `index`, so the builder must renumber them; TypeScript's `Reverse<P>` over a tuple has no such field to keep consistent.
 Richer reflection means more invariants to maintain, and that bill will arrive in larger amounts than this one.
 Trunc (5140) is the other: `Trunc<'-.3'>` is `'-0'`, and the obvious builder returns `'0'`, because `Math.trunc(-0.3)` is negative zero and `String(-0)` drops the sign. `Object.is` fixes it in one call, but the TypeScript answer never had the problem, since it does string surgery and never touches a number.
 JavaScript's semantics arrive with JavaScript's expressiveness, and negative zero is in the box.
 The pattern across the set is consistent.
 Where TypeScript has syntax for an operation on types, it beats a builder; where it must *encode* a computation (identity as a signature relation, iteration as recursive peeling, a duplicate-key check as a parameter that becomes `never`, a base case as `keyof T extends never`, whitespace as a hand-enumerated union of three characters), the encoding is precisely what the builder deletes.